Four Four South Village: A Hidden Historic Spot Near Taipei 101 (四四南村)

 This is the link to this place on Google Maps: Four Four South Village

-The walk time from the MRT station is about 5 minutes.
+The walk from the MRT station takes about 5 minutes.

 What Is a Military Dependents’ Village(眷村)?

-To understand Four Four South Village, it helps to know a little bit about Taiwan’s modern history.
+To understand Four Four South Village, it helps to know a little bit about Taiwan’s history.

-After the Chinese Civil War in 1949, the ROC government retreated to Taiwan and brought along almost 2 million soldiers, government employees, and their families.
+After the Chinese Civil War in 1949, the ROC government moved to Taiwan and brought along nearly 2 million soldiers, government employees, and their families.
 The housing communities built for them were known as military dependents’ villages (眷村).

-Most families who moved in believed they would only stay in Taiwan temporarily before returning to China.
+Most families originally thought they would only stay temporarily before returning to China.
 As the years passed, it became clear that going back was no longer possible.

-Life was modest in the military dependents’ village.
-Neighbors shared narrow alleys, small courtyards, and often leaned on one another for daily needs.
+Life here was modest.
+Families lived in small houses, neighbors shared narrow alleys, small courtyards, and relied on one another in every day life.
 The close-knit communities became an important part of Taiwan’s post-war culture.

 A Brief History of Four Four South Village

-The village was built just south of the factory, which is why it was named Four Four South Village.
+The village was built just south of the factory, which is how it got its name.

 The men worked at the 44th Arsenal making weapons, ammunition, and other military supplies.
 It was a dangerous job, as handling gunpowder and explosives meant that accidents could occur at any time.